 Hiking in Mgahinga Gorilla National Park

 Hiking is one of the major activities in Mgahinga Gorilla National Park.
 This activity involves traversing through the dense vegetation canopies and steep slopes of the mountains to the summits.
 Hiking is a demanding activity that requires one to be physically fit as it tests your ability and endurance to overcome the steep trails and other obstacles for the glory on the top summit.
 However, it is important to note that the mountains in Mgahinga Gorilla National Park are relatively steep and not too tall hence even for first-time climbers.
-The hiking experience always begins with a short briefing about the trails to use and how the hike is expected to go.
+Each hiking experience begins with a short briefing for you to know the trails to use and how the hike is expected to go.
 The hikers then select and check their hiking gear before hiring the porters to carry the visitor’s luggage.
 A guide hiker leads the hike to the summit of the select mountain to hike.

 Hiking these mountains is all not about walking to the top of the summits, as during the hike expect to encounter a variety of wildlife species like primates, small mammals, and numerous bird species.
 Notable primates include mountain gorillas, colobus monkeys, golden monkeys, blue monkeys, and red-tailed monkeys.
 Bird species to keep an eye on include double-collared sunbird, yellow-billed kite, African paradise flycatcher, black kite, alpine chat, grey crowned hornbill, hadada ibis, malachite sunbird, speckled mousebird, and grey-capped warbler to mention but a few.